After a six hour delay, Dale Earnhardt Jr. wins the Daytona 500.

-USA Today reported the delay, with meteorologist Brian Neudorff saying that the race could continue after the rain passes through.
+USA Today reported the delay, with meteorologist Brian Neudorff reporting that the race can continue after the rain passes through.

-Though there were a lot of crashes during the race, luckily there were no injuries.
-In Lap 145, a 12-car crash took out Danica Patrick, Michael Waltrip, David Gilliland, and several others.
+There were a lot of crashes during the race, luckily there were no injuries.
+In Lap 145, a 12-car crash took out Danika Patrick, Michael Waltrip, David Gilliland, and others.
 In Lap 162, another 10-car crash took out Ryan Newman, Kyle Larson, and more.
-In Lap 169, a seven-car crash took out another group of drivers.
+In Lap 149, a 7-car crash took out another group of drivers.

 After alternating leads, crashes, and delays, Dale Earnhardt Jr. took the win, claiming victory at NASCAR’s biggest race.

 Image: Wikimedia Commons